The Beatitudes Explained

 The Beatitudes Matthew 5 10

-Blessed Are Those Who Are Persecuted Because of Righteousness
+Blessed Are Those Who Are Persecuted for the Sake of Righteousness

 Blessed are those who are persecuted because of righteousness, for theirs is the kingdom of heaven. (vs 10)